Patient with Infection

 The CU runs in both semesters with half the students in each semester.

 A patient with Severe Infection presents a particularly high risk of death.
 Moreover, in recent years no significant pharmacological development improved its prognosis.
-Hence, opportunities to improve these patients approach are to do better with the available tools.
-The aim of this CU is to systematize the information available on the correct approach of Sepsis, coming from large consensus on the concepts, definitions and proven effective interventions.
+Hence, opportunities to improve these patients management are to do better with the available tools.
+The aim of this CU is to systematize the information available to accomplish a better approach of Sepsis, coming from large consensus on the concepts, definitions and proven effective interventions, whenever available.
+The recent pandemic COVID19 has shown how important it is to have a rational attitude when choosing proven therapeutic interventions and not to treat patients based on momentary inspirations.
+Learning objectives involve specific skills in medicine and surgery without focusing on specific subjects in these areas.
+That is, there will be a need to resort on knowledge from several basic medical sciences as well as various clinical areas although not explicitly mentioned.
+With this approach, we intend to promote clinical reasoning, stimulate the students' intellectual autonomy and develop a holistic view of the practice of medicine, always based on the best and most robust evidence available.

-The paradigm shift in the approach of these patients begin with the creation of the Surviving Sepsis Campaign (SSC) and the consensus generated around this important initiative, which was reinforced by the publication of the recommendations SSC 2004, which were successively updated (last publication 2017and an update in 2018).
-These recommendations, as well as the initiative from the Institute of Healthcare Improvement (IHI), were instrumental to change and structure the approach of sepsis and to systematize procedures.
+The paradigm shift in the approach of these patients begin with the creation of the Surviving Sepsis Campaign (SSC) and the consensus generated around this important initiative, which was reinforced by the publication of the recommendations SSC 2004, which were successively updated (last publication 2017 and an update in 2018 and 2019, and for COVID19 in 2020).
+These recommendations, as well as the initiative from the Institute of Healthcare Improvement (IHI), were instrumental to change and structure the management of sepsis and to systematize procedures.
 And, at the present time, it is recognized that the implementation of these procedures was responsible for a marked reduction in mortality of these patients worldwide.
+In addition, adaptations of these recommendations have also been made to low- and middle-income countries, with great success.

 Programs where the course is taught: